-Our Animal Protection Education (APE) provides students and teachers with the information they need to understand and discuss the concept of granting legal personhood status to animals.
+Our Animal Protection Education (APE) provides students and teachers with the information they need to understand and discuss the concept of granting legal personhood to animals.

 Encourage critical thinking on the subject of legal personhood for animals by downloading our free APE resources below: